parthian-sterlet/sitega/README.md

 # SiteGA

+# Description
+Previous SiteGA version 1 required the alignment of binding sites, [Levitsky et al., 2007](https://doi.org/10.1186/1471-2105-8-481)

+Current SiteGA version 2 represented the algorithm of previous version (2007) adopted for de novo search in a ChIP-seq dataset, i.e. the alignment of binding sites is not required (Levitsky et al., in preparation)

 # Requirement
 To compile exetubable codes from source code, that was written in C++ language, you need:

 in Linux system [GCC](https://gcc.gnu.org/) compuler

 in Windiws system [Microsoft Visual C++](https://visualstudio.microsoft.com/vs/express/)

-# Description
-Previous SiteGA version required the alignment of binding sites, [Levitsky et al., 2007](https://doi.org/10.1186/1471-2105-8-481)

-Current SiteGA version represented the algorithm of previous version (2007) adopted for de novo search in a ChIP-seq dataset, i.e. the alignment of binding sites is not required

 # Source code
 Folder [**src**](https://github.com/parthian-sterlet/sitega/tree/master/src) contains five files with SiteGA source codes, they respect to five separate modules of pipeline: